 Skip to main content

 Medically reviewed by Leigh Ann Anderson, PharmD.
-Last updated on March 1, 2022.
+Last updated on June 10, 2024.

 Drinking and Illegal Drugs: A Dangerous Mix

-The use of dangerous, illegal drugs is a concern by itself, but adding alcohol to the equation can result in hazardous, or even deadly, consequences.
-Those who abuse drugs, such as heroin, methamphetamine, or cocaine, tend to use more than one drug at a time, including alcohol.
+Those who abuse drugs, such as heroin, methamphetamine, or cocaine tend to use more than one drug at a time, including alcohol.
 Drug users combine illegal drugs with other drugs or alcohol in an attempt to intensify the "high" that is experienced with either drug alone.

-If you use choose to use illicit drugs, you should NOT drink alcohol, as the results are often unpredictable.
-Controlled studies to evaluate these drug-drug interactions are often lacking.
 Alcohol can dangerously boost the effects of these drugs and may increase your risk for slowed or stopped breathing, mental clouding, impaired driving and decision making, and injury.
 For drugs that have a stimulant action, the effects of alcohol may be blocked2, leading you to believe you can drink additional alcohol or "binge-drink".

-Mechanisms of drug interactions between alcohol and illicit drugs can vary.
-These interactions involve a complex network of effects on brain neurotransmitters (nerve chemicals) such as GABA, dopamine, glutamate, and others.
-The actions can either be pharmacokinetic (for example, alcohol interference with the drug’s metabolism), pharmacodynamic (changing or being additive to the drug mechanisms or side effects), or a specific mechanism related to the individual drug.2
+The actions can either be pharmacokinetic (for example, alcohol interference with the drug’s break down and removal from the body), pharmacodynamic (changing or being additive to the drug mechanisms or side effects), or a specific mechanism related to the individual drug.2

-Examples of illegal drugs often combined with alcohol include the following:1, 2
+Examples of illegal drugs often combined with alcohol include the following:1,2

 Cocaine